basnijholt/nijho.lt/content/post/advent-of-open-source/07-numthreads/index.md

 While working on high-performance computing clusters, I frequently encountered a counterintuitive problem: code running slower on multiple CPU cores than on a single one.
 Many scientific libraries (NumPy, SciPy) automatically parallelize operations, which sounds great but can actually harm performance when you're already parallelizing at a higher level.
 After repeatedly explaining to colleagues why they needed to set various environment variables to disable this behavior, I created numthreads to solve it once and for all.

+{{< figure src="meme.png" caption="Overenthusiastic threading" alt="Meme showing a person labeled 'YOUR CODE' about to be hugged by a pink creature labeled 'NUMTHREADS.SET(1)', representing setting the number of threads to 1.
+In the background, a yellow circle labeled 'CPU PERFORMANCE' is visible." >}}

 ## 🔧 Technical Highlights

 - Controls thread count for major numerical libraries: